brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ### Kinesis Video Streams Ingestion

-A client video stream-producing web app allows users to 1) upload pre-recorded video and/or 2) live stream their webcam feed to [Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo).
+A client video stream-producing web app allows users to 1) upload pre-recorded video and/or 2) live stream their webcam feed to [Amazon Kinesis Video Streams](https://console.aws.amazon.com/kinesisvideo).
 This webcam streaming functionality is backed by the [WebRTC](https://webrtc.github.io/samples/) `getUserMedia` API, and is supported on all major browsers and platforms, with the exception of iOS mobile.

 Why a browser app?
 Of course, it is also possible to stream video from IoT devices such as [Amazon DeepLens](https://aws.amazon.com/deeplens/), or build a custom mobile app using the [Kinesis Video Streams Producer SDK for Android](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-android.html), but a simple cross-platform web app that can be launched in any browser is much more universally accessible!

-When static video (via [Amazon S3](https://aws.amazon.com/s3/) upload) or buffered webcam frames (via [Amazon API Gateway](https://aws.amazon.com/api-gateway/) request) are uploaded by the web app, an [AWS Lambda](https://aws.amazon.com/lambda/) function (serving as a cloud proxy layer to Kinesis Video Streams) converts them to [streamable media fragments](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-data.html#how-data-frame).
+When static video (via [Amazon S3](https://aws.amazon.com/s3/) upload) or buffered webcam frames (via [Amazon API Gateway](https://aws.amazon.com/api-gateway/) request) are uploaded by the web app, an [AWS Lambda](https://aws.amazon.com/lambda/) function, serving as a cloud proxy layer to Kinesis Video Streams, converts them to [streamable media fragments](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-data.html#how-data-frame).
 These media fragments are then put into a Kinesis Video Stream.
+Note that since a Kinesis Video Streams Producer SDK is currently not available for Javascript/web browser, we explored several workarounds aimed at mimicing streaming functionality in the AWS cloud layer, and ultimately opted to pursue a fully serverless (albeit, yet-to-be optimized) solution.
+One might also consider provisioning a custom [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) as a WebRTC server that handles stream conversion.
+This alternative will probably yield the best performance and lowest latency, but is not in the spirit of the serverless architecture we present here.

-**@Runpeng: Please insert a sentence explaining what limitation you needed to overcome or work around.
+~**@Runpeng: Please insert a sentence explaining what limitation you needed to overcome or work around.
 I don't remember the details.
 E.g. that to get the functionality we wanted, you needed to use streams and yet there were technical constraints, and this was your clever way to operate within those constraints.
 This will make for a good story and demonstrate the creativity of your approach.
-The reader will therefore see it as more valuable; it will explain itself better in the future when new ways to achieve the goals here are released; it will secure our place on the forefront where we are figuring out the very newest tools; and it will also be a reminder that other features are desired now.**
+The reader will therefore see it as more valuable; it will explain itself better in the future when new ways to achieve the goals here are released; it will secure our place on the forefront where we are figuring out the very newest tools; and it will also be a reminder that other features are desired now.**~

 #### Uploading a pre-recorded video: